 Calculate the sample mean of actinomycete CFUs per gram of dry soil for each of the soils.

-Results:
+Results and Calculation:

 A 10-gram sample of soil with a moisture content of 20% on a dry weight basis is analyzed for viable culturable bacteria via dilution and plating techniques.
 The dilutions were made as shown in Table 1.
-1 ml of solution E is pour plated onto an appropriate medium and results in 200 bacterial colonies.
+1 ml of solution E is pour-plated onto an appropriate medium and results in 200 bacterial colonies.

 Number of CFU = 1 × number of colonies